londonregenjobs/londonregenjobs.github.io/_jobs/2018-03-09-gla-senior-engagement-officer.md

 ---
 layout: posts
-job-title: Senior Engagement Officer (OPDC)
+job-title: Senior Engagement Officer
 employer: OPDC
 posted-date: 2018-03-09
 closing-date: 2018-03-28
 contract-type: permanent
 salary: £42,664 / year
 location:
 application-link: https://www.london.gov.uk/about-us/jobs-and-working-city-hall/current-vacancies/opdc-003116-senior-engagement-officer-opdc
 description: This exciting role will  suit an individual with passion, drive and ideas to shape the OPDC Engagement Strategy and to deliver the work-programme with and for local people at Old Oak and Park Royal, West London.
 contact-name:
 contact-email:
 contact-phone:
 contact-website:
 tags: GLA
 featured: no